Melisayunis/MarsRoverGame/README.md

 </h1>

 <h4>
-Mars Rover Game, es una version adaptada de <a href="https://kata-log.rocks/mars-rover-kata" target="_blank"> Mars Rover Cata</a>.
+Mars Rover Game, it is an adapted version of <a href="https://kata-log.rocks/mars-rover-kata" target="_blank"> Mars Rover Cata</a>, where an API was developed that translates commands sent from Earth into instructions that the rover understands.
+As indicated in Cata, edge wrapping and obstacle detection have been implemented.
+As well as the movement and turn format of the rover.

-Este proyecto a sido parte de una entrega final para aprobar y rendir un examen final del BootCamp BackEnd Java en <b><a href="http://atl.academy" target="_blank"> ATL Academy</a></b> brindado por Lucas Moy.
+This proyect is the final delivery to pass and take a final exam of the BackEnd Java BootCamp at <b><a href="http://atl.academy" target="_blank"> ATL Academy</a></b> provided by Lucas Moy.
 <br>
-En pos de que el proyecto tenga mas valor y utilidad, es que se ha implementado como un juego simple cuya finalidad es: de trasladar al objeto rover a una meta final, sin chocar con diversos objetos marcianos que se encuentran ene l camino, a traves de 2 movimientos: adelante y atras, y 2 giros: hacia la izquierda o hacia la derecha.
+In order for the project to have more value and usefulness, it has been implemented as a simple game whose purpose is:
+ Through movements and turns, move the rover across the map of Mars towards a final goal, without colliding with various Martian objects that are along the way.
+Taking into account where the rover is looking, you can make 2 movements: forward and backward; and 2 turns: left or right.
+You will win if you reach the finish line.

 </h4>

 ## UML Diagram